fac30/Client-Server-ChatGPT-clone-workshop--Oleg-Jack-Elena-Emma/README.md

 <br>

-## I also used ESLint to check JavaScript code for potential errors and enforce a coding style.
+## Using ESLint to check JavaScript code for potential errors and enforce a coding style.
 The steps:

 1. **Install ESLint:**
    Open your terminal and run the following command to install ESLint globally on your machine: